-- 10.1 The chief executive may only accept the following documents as proof of a person's identity for the purposes of a screening process: - 2 primary identification documents; or - 1 primary identification document and 1 secondary identification document; or - any other document or documents that, in the chief executive's opinion are capable of establishing the person's identity;

-provided that the document or documents show between them the person's full name, date of birth and signature.

-- 10.2 Where the name shown on the documents differs from the person's current name, the person must provide the chief executive with sufficient evidence of their change of name. - 10.3 Primary identification documents are: birth certificate, citizenship certificate, current Australia or overseas passport, current Department of Immigration and Citizenship travel document, current driver's licence, or current proof of age card.

-10.4 Secondary identification documents are: current identification card issued by the Commonwealth or a State as evidence of the person's entitlement to a financial benefit (e.g. Medicare card, pensioner concession card), financial institution cards or statements, student identification cards issued by an Australian educational institutional or recent notice of assessment issued under the Income Tax Assessment Act 1997 (Cth).
+- 10.1 The chief executive may on, acc following documents as proof of a person's identity for the purposes of a seeining process: - 2 primary identification / Jcume ts; or - 1 primary identification, document and 1 secondary identification document; or - any other (see new or c'scuments that, in the chief executive's opinion are capable (estab shing se person's identity; - provided hat a document or documents show between them the person's full name, date f bira and signature. - 10.2 When the name shown on the documents differs from the person's current name, person must provide the chief executive with sufficient evidence of their change of name. - 10.3 ... riman identification documents are: birth certificate, citizenship certificate, current Australia or overseas passport, current Department of Immigration and Citizenship travel document, current driver's licence, or current proof of age card. - 10.4 Secondary identification documents are: current identification card issued by the Commonwealth or a State as evidence of the person's entitlement to a financial benefit (e.g. Medicare card, pensioner concession card), financial institution cards or statements, student identification cards issued by an Australian educational institutional or recent notice of assessment issued under the Income Tax Assessment Act 1997 (Cth).